Discover more about Margate, Broadstairs and Ramsgate connections to WWII

 Discover more about Kent’s major role in wartime flying at RAF Manston History Museum – it was at Manston that the longest and widest runway in southern England was built, to provide a safe haven to damaged aircraft returning from Europe: the FIDO 'Fog Investigation Dispersal Organisation' system was deployed to enable landings in any weather

 Hundreds of ‘little ships’ set out from Ramsgate Royal Harbour to rescue troops from the beaches of Dunkirk in 1940.
-One of these was the motor yacht Sundowner, which rescued 130 men and brought them back to Ramgate.
+One of these, was the motor yacht Sundowner, which rescued 130 men and brought them back to Ramsgate.

 Things to do

 St. Peter’s WWII War Graves Tours - Remember those who died during or as a result of the 1939-1945 World War.
-There are 14 servicemen buried at St. Peter’s Church, but the tour also includes the graves of 5 local firemen who were killed by enemy action whilst on duty.
+There are 14 servicemen buried at St. Peter’s Church, with the tour also including the graves of 5 local firemen who were killed by enemy action whilst on duty.
+2018 Tours - Wednesday 9 May 10am, Wednesday 13 June 7pm, Wednesday 11 July 2pm, Saturday 11 August 10am, Wednesday 12 September 10am and Saturday 10 November 9.45am

 Ramgate Blitz Walks - Visit the places and hear the stories from the frontline of Britain’s heaviest bombed seaside town